igorgorovoy/aws-eks-mixed-node-grops/README.md

 # EKS with Graviton2 Instances using Terraform

-This repository provides example Terraform configuration for building an EKS cluster with a Managed Node Group that uses Graviton2 instances.
-These instances are generally cheaper than the equivalent x86-based instances.
+This repository provides example Terraform configuration for building an EKS cluster with a Managed Node Group that uses Graviton2 instances (ondemand), MNG (spot) uses Graviton2 and MNG (spot) uses x86_64 instances.

-See [this blog post](https://medium.com/@niallthomson/building-amazon-eks-clusters-with-graviton2-instances-using-terraform-30cdcaed9e54) for more information.
+Graviton instances are generally cheaper than the equivalent x86-based instances .

 ## Pre-Requisites